My-Finance-Report/yearly_report/README.md

 -> Email
   -> seems like the rate limiting is not working
   -> welcome email only configured to send to me
-  -> need to add resend key to the main server

 -> transaction delete button